ArthurMitchell42/UPS.Stream/README.md

 # UPS.tream
 ## A web interface to display the status of a UPS from a NUT server.
-This project came from the need to have a *simple to set up* viewer that displays the status of a UPS on a web page.
+This project came from the need to have a **_simple to set up_** viewer that displays the status of a UPS on a web page.

+The NUT project[^1] has drivers and tools to work with deveices from most common UPS manufacturers but thier CGI based web monitor is a bit dated and not very easy to set up.

 ## Usage
 This has been developed on a Synology NAS system but should run equally well on any server with a little more effort.
 The system should have the NAS connected to a server that it protects.
 The server should them be set to share the UPS status using the NUT protocol and port.